renpy/renpy/sphinx/source/android.rst

 android-presplash.jpg
     The image that's used when the app is loading.
-This should be surrounded by a monocolored border.
-That border is expanded to fill the screen.
+This should be surrounded by 1px of a monocolored border.
+When displayed, the image is scaled to fit available space while preserving aspect ratio, and the rest of the screen is filled with the border color.

 .. _expansion-apk: